 This program uses daily matching exercises, continuous review, and phonetic pronunciation in its 30 five-day lessons.
 This course gently encourages young students to study Latin for familiar words.

-The Latin for Littlies workbook includes notes on how to use the book, original illustrations, optional coloring opportunities and English derivatives, and more.
+The Latin for Littlies workbook includes notes on using the book, original illustrations, optional coloring opportunities, English derivatives, and more.

 It’s one of the best homeschool Latin curriculum options for young children.